sageworksstudio/mini-Mighty-Grid/README.md

 #The mini Mighty Grid!#

-**mini Mighty Grid is 3 grids in one.
-And all at an overhead of only 2.1k minified without the demo styles!
-And as low as 475 bytes if you don't need breakpoints and compile your own css!**
+**mini Mighty Grid is 4 grids in one.
+And all at an overhead of only 2.9k, minified, without the demo styles.
+And only 51 (fifty-one!) bytes if you don't need a columns grid.**
+- Modern, simplified CSS Grid
+- Legacy, responsive, columns, float grid
+- Legacy, responsive, percentage, float grid

-- Responsive, standard, 12 column grid
+- Legacy, responsive, floating point, float grid
-- Responsive, percentage grid based that you can use any combination of percentages that equall 100%
-- Responsive, floating point grid that you set whatever number you choose as 100% and with any combination of column widths that total that 100%

 ###Requires###
 [Sass](http://sass-lang.com/), CSS extension language.